-Fiscal 2015 was the first full fiscal year in which the ACA health care program shifts were in effect.
-While this represents a significant portion of the growth in MassHealth's programmatic appropriations, nearly 80% of the spending on the ACA Expansion population is offset by federal reimbursements due to the enhanced FMAP rates.
 The fiscal 2015 budget continued and expanded MassHealth's cash management strategies that were implemented in prior fiscal years, which moved certain payables into future fiscal years.
 Additional savings initiatives in the fiscal 2015 budget included \$13 million in savings attributed to MassHealth's predictive modeling system and programmatic improvements such as expanding service utilization review and refining payment processes for clinical laboratories.

-The fiscal 2015 budget included \$14.3 billion in funding for non-administrative spending for the MassHealth program.
-The \$14.3 billion includes \$13.5 billion in programmatic spending and \$800 million to support supplemental payments to providers and costs related to the Hutchinson settlement.
-In February, 2015, the Executive Office for Administration and Finance identified a \$768 million budget shortfall, part of which was due to MassHealth programmatic spending that exceeded the then-current appropriations for the program by approximately \$200 million.
-The supplemental appropriation legislation that Governor Baker filed on July 17, 2015 included \$203 million to address the MassHealth shortfall in full.
+The fiscal 2015 budget assumes \$14.5 billion in funding for non-administrative spending for the MassHealth program, an amount which exceeds the \$14.3 billion currently appropriated.
+The additional estimated spending was a part of the \$768 million budget shortfall identified by Governor Baker.
 See "FISCAL 2015 AND FISCAL 2016 - Fiscal 2015."
-Reasons for higher than expected programmatic spending in fiscal 2015 included higher-than-anticipated Managed Care Organization (MCO) capitation rate increases at 3.7% (required to meet actuarial standards), a newly acquired payment to managed care entities for their Affordable Care Act section 9010(a) liabilities, significant costs related to new specialty drugs, and unanticipated costs related to the temporary Medicaid coverage program.
+The \$14.5 billion includes \$13.7 billion in programmatic spending; it also includes \$800 million to support supplemental payments to providers and costs related to the Hutchinson settlement, which have already been appropriated.
+This level of spending is driven by several developments that were unknown at the time the fiscal 2015 budget was developed.
+These developments include higher-than-anticipated Managed Care Organization (MCO) capitation rate increases at 3.7% (required to meet actuarial standards), a newly acquired payment to managed care entities (MCEs) for their Affordable Care Act section 9010(a) liabilities, significant costs related to new specialty drugs, and unanticipated costs related to the temporary Medicaid coverage program.